‘Dance Moms’ Season 7: Chloe Reunites With Elites For Nationals Vs. Abby’s Minis

 A post shared by Lilliana Ketchman (@lillykofficial) on

-That leaves the rest of the Dance Moms cast members, majority of whom happen to be original dancers who have been on the show since its inception, representing the opposing team.
+That leaves the rest of the Dance Moms cast members, a majority of whom happen to be original dancers who have been on the show since its inception, representing the opposing team.

 Based on a photo shared by dance mom Kira Girard on Twitter, Dance Moms vets Nia Sioux, Kalani Hilliker, Kendall Vertes along with newcomer Camryn Bridges will comprise the other team.